 - Multiple user involvement options (e.g., users see ad for 10 seconds before watching a video, users must click in order to remove the ad)

 - Multiple general targeting options (e.g., demographics, geographic location)

 - Multiple specific targeting options (e.g., ads appear based on words entered in a search box, ads appear based on user’s previous experience on a website)

 - Selective ad placement options (e.g., ads placed on specific websites, so-called native advertising where ads appearing to be part of the regular content of a site)

-Mobile App Advertising
+Digital App Advertising

 The growth in advertising on mobile devices is being fueled by technological advances occurring with the computing power of hand-held devices as well as significant gains in speed of data delivered over wireless networks.
 Not only are advertisements displayed when a mobile device user opens a web browser to view internet sites, advertisements are also embedded within specialized apps that run on these devices.
 Also, social media apps offer unique ways for inserting ads within users’ postings.